 Our team has won awards for digital design and conception around the world.
 We make sure your product looks and feels like a great designer worked on it.
-Wait, not "like" great digital designers work on it.
+Wait, not "like" great digital designers worked on it, because they did!

 On top of "how it looks", there is also "how it feels" - is it responsive to touch?
-How does it move and indicate that an action has happened?
+How does it move and indicate an action has occurred?
 How does it feel when it gets information?
 What does the product "say" to minimize frustration and maximize satisfaction?
-The interaction has a color, and a tone, and a feel to it.
+The interaction has a color, tone, and feel to it.
 We have done dozens of projects where the little interaction details made all the work for us.

 Digital products are diverse and design is deeper than the eye can see.
-Good UI starts with product understanding and a profound understanding of who the user is.
-Then, it entails forgetting everything we thought we knew about how the UI should look and start asking users what they expect.
-Out of what they expect, we innovate and give users the delightfully unexpected.
-Users don't know always what they want, but they do know when they see it.
+Good UI starts with product understanding and a profound recognition of the user.
+Then, it entails forgetting everything we thought we knew about how the UI should look and asking users what they expect.
+From their responses, we innovate and give users the delightfully unexpected.
+Users don't always know what they want until they see it.
 The interface is the gateway for a real interaction with any product - digital or otherwise.
-We make sure we nail it.
+We make sure to nail it.

-User experience isn't only digital - it's the smell of bread in a bakery, and the sound a digital camera makes, even though it has no film in it.
-We know how gentle UX work is.
-Asking the right questions.
-Knowing who to ask.
-Really listening.
-To distil the conclusions and go, yet again, to another product iteration.
-Make it quick, but make it great, and make a prototype.
-Making all those other things on that UX product list - we prioritize and make a series of MVPs until the product ceases to be an MVP.
+User experience isn't only digital - it's the smell of bread in a bakery or the sound a digital camera makes, even though it doesn't use film.
+We know how gentle UX work needs to be.
+We know to ask the right questions, know who to ask, and then really listen.
+We must distill the conclusions and go, yet again, to another product iteration.
+We make it quick, but great, and then we're on to a prototype.
+After checking off all of the UX product list boxes, we prioritize and creat a series of minimum viable products (MVP), until the product ceases to be an MVP.